cepdnaclk/e18-6sp-ML-based-patient-care-diagnostic/README.md

 # ML-based patient care/diagnostic
 ___

-## To analyse an existing set of patient records and forecasting/diagnosing their sicknesses.
+## To analyse an existing set of patient records and forecasting/diagnosing the risk they are in.